l3af-project/l3af-arch/discussions/prog_repo.md

 # What should a future version look like

-This section examines simple ways to create a location where eBPF Programs from trusted parties can be uploaded and made available for others to download.
+This section examines simple ways to create a location where eBPF Packages from trusted parties can be uploaded and made available for others to download.
 This can also enable users to provide rating, reviews, and tags to the packages.

 ### Build Process

-Contributed eBPF programs can be built on common images for Linux and other platforms.
+Contributed eBPF Packages can be built on common images for Linux and other platforms.
-Contributors are expected to build their code using the most recent image used by our build system.
+Contributors are expected to build their code using the most recent images used by our build system.
 Contributors could have a choice to build on Linux only or other platforms.

 Build artifacts (i.e., eBPF program bytecode and user space binaries) could be stored